-The Average Open Rate for SMS Marketing Is 98%
+The Average SMS Open Rate Is 98%

-Every marketer knows that getting your audience to view your message is half the battle, no matter which marketing channel you utilize.
+Every marketer knows that getting your audience to view your message is half the battle, no matter which channel you utilize.
 And when it comes to capturing your recipient’s attention, SMS marketing consistently knocks it out of the park with close to 100% open rates.

 This statistic truly is exceptional in the marketing world.
 Especially when compared to email, the go-to marketing channel for most brands, which has an average open rate of 20%.

-The Average Click-through Rate Is 19%
+The Average Click-Through Rate Is 19%

 An opened text message is a start, but inspiring customers to take action and purchase via text is another thing entirely.
 Fortunately, SMS marketing yields an impressive click-through rate (CTR) of 19%.